mozilla/addons-server/docs/topics/api/v4_frozen/signing.rst

     **Response:**

-    The response body will be the same as the :ref:`version-status` response.
+    The response body will be the same as the :ref:`v4-version-status` response.

     :statuscode 201: new add-on and version created.
     :statuscode 202: new version created.